yuegao04/docs/docs/quickstart.md

 ## Adding a Kubernetes cluster as the deployment target

 > Prerequisites:
-> - A Kubernetes cluster.
-> - Seal server can access the Kubernetes API server.
+> - A Kubernetes cluster that can be accessed by Walrus server.

 1. Click the `Application Management` menu in the navigation bar to go to the `default` project view by default.
 2. Click the `Connectors` tab.